PyLops/pyproximal/docs/source/installation.rst

 * `SciPy <http://www.scipy.org/scipylib/index.html>`_
 * `PyLops <https://pylops.readthedocs.io>`_

-We highly encourage using the `Anaconda Python distribution <https://www.anaconda.com/download>`_ or its standalone package manager `Conda <https://docs.conda.io/en/latest/index.html>`_.
+We encourage using the `Anaconda Python distribution <https://www.anaconda.com/download>`_ or its standalone package manager `Conda <https://docs.conda.io/en/latest/index.html>`_.
 Especially for Intel processors, this ensures a higher performance with no configuration (e.g., the linking to ``Intel MKL`` library, a highly optimized BLAS library created by Intel).

-For learning, however, the standard installation is often good enough.
+For learning, however, the standard installation is often good enough; in that case, we recommend using `uv <https://docs.astral.sh/uv/>`_, a modern Python package manager that is easy to use and has a very fast dependency resolver.

 Step-by-step installation for users